 The Child and Adolescent Development major provides an excellent preparation for careers in developmentally related public organizations, teaching institutions, service agencies, and mental and physical health facilities.
 Our undergraduate program provides appropriate background for graduate training in developmental psychology, including experimental, applied, and clinical programs.
 Coursework in CHAD is also relevant to graduate training in counseling, teaching, medicine, law, child advocacy, and public policy relating to children and adolescents.

-For students taking CHAD 496 Observation and Assessment Lab in Spring 2018 - due date for completed background check, TB test, and submitting proof of MMR, Tdap, and flu immunization or declination is required to take CHAD 496 Observation and Assessment Lab.
+When students take CHAD 496 Observation and Assessment Lab, you must note the due date to submit your completed background check, TB test, and submitting proof of MMR, Tdap, and flu immunization or declination is required to take CHAD 496 Observation and Assessment Lab.
 The due date is typically 3 weeks prior to the start of the semester, but the specifc date will be posted on our website.
 For students taking CHAD 496 in Fall 2023, the deadline is Monday, July 17, 2023.
-You must submit copies of the required paperwork to the Center for Children and Families (CCF) by that date - no exceptions.
-Students who fail to complete these requirements by January 3rd, 2018 will be disenrolled from the CHAD 496 course that semester.
+You must submit copies of the required paperwork to the Center for Children and Families (CCF) by that date - no exceptions are made.
+Students who fail to complete these requirements by the deadline will be disenrolled from the CHAD 496 course that semester.
 The Paperwork Submission Window for CHAD 496 in the Fall is: Monday, May 8th to Monday, July 17th.

 Please consult the CHAD majors worksheet for the list of PSYC and CHAD courses you must take to complete the major.